 - Personalized assistance and support from Rural Track Pipeline Program faculty and staff

-- Ability to receive potential scholarships from participating hospitals and/or health systems
+- Opportunity to receive potential scholarships from participating hospitals and/or health systems

 Application and Selection Process